Linear Contracts Are Optimally Robust

 Consider the following game:

-1. Alice offers a contract w:YR+ to Bob.
+1. Alice offers a contract $w: \mathcal{Y} \to \mathbb{R}^+$ to Bob.

-2. Bob, knowing his compact action space over lotteries AΔ(Y)×R+, chooses action (F,c)A,
+2. Bob, knowing his compact action space over lotteries $\mathcal{A} \subseteq \Delta (\mathcal{Y}) \times \mathbb{R}^+,$ chooses action $(F,c) \in \mathcal{A},$

-4. Alice receives yw(y) payoff; Bob receives w(y)c payoff.
+4. Alice receives $y - w(y)$ payoff; Bob receives $w(y) - c$ payoff.

 Importantly, Alice receives limited information about Bob's action space (interchangeable with "technology").
 What is the optimal contract Alice should give Bob, if she wants to maximize her worst case outcome?
 (We assume Alice and Bob are rational actors: their dynamics will be given shortly).
-This is an identical problem to studying the structure of the optimal w in this scenario.
+This is an identical problem to studying the structure of the optimal $w$ in this scenario.

-[Car15]1 proves that the optimal w is linear, subject to the following assumptions: YR+, A must be compact; Alice (the "principal") knows A0A possible actions for Bob (the "agent") such that there exists (F,c)A0 such that EF[y]c>0 (the principal should have some reason for hiring the agent); w must be continuous.
+[Car15]1 proves that the optimal $w$ is linear, subject to the following assumptions: $\mathcal{Y} \subset \mathbb{R}^+,$ $\mathcal{A}$ must be compact; Alice (the "principal") knows $\mathcal{A}_0 \subseteq \mathcal{A}$ possible actions for Bob (the "agent") such that there exists $(F,c) \in \mathcal{A_0}$ such that $\mathbb{E}_F[y]-c >0$ (the principal should have some reason for hiring the agent); $w$ must be continuous.

 Bob's behavior is quite simple, given that Bob has all information.
-The set of actions (F,c)A Bob will consider are those which maximize EF(y)c.2 We denote this by A(w|A), and we denote by VA(w|A) the expected payoff of Bob given rational behavior.
+The set of actions $(F,c) \in \mathcal{A}$ Bob will consider are those which maximize $\mathbb{E}_F(y) - c.$2 We denote this by $\mathcal{A}^* (w | \mathcal{A}),$ and we denote by $V_A(w|A)$ the expected payoff of Bob given rational behavior.
 Alice's expected payoff is then

 and Alice searches over expected payoffs as

-VP(w)=infAA0VP(w|A).
-We are interested in w such that VP(w) is maximized.
+$$ V_P(w) = \inf_{\mathcal{A} \supseteq \mathcal{A}_0} V_P(w|\mathcal{A}). $$ We are interested in $w$ such that $V_P(w)$ is maximized.

 optimality in the zero-shot game

-Proof: Rewrite yw(y) as w(y)/αw(y)=1ααw(y).
-Lower bound EF[w(y)] (the expected payment of Bob the agent) with EF[w(y)]EF[w(y)]c=VA(w|A), which is VA(w|A0) (because adding more actions to the agent can't decrease the optimal outcome given A0).
+Proof: Rewrite $y - w(y)$ as $w(y)/\alpha - w(y) = \frac{1-\alpha}{\alpha}w(y).$ Lower bound $\mathbb{E}_F[w(y)]$ (the expected payment of Bob the agent) with $\mathbb{E}_F[w(y)] \geq \mathbb{E}_F[w(y)] - c = V_A(w|\mathcal{A})$, which is $\geq V_A(w|\mathcal{A}_0)$ (because adding more actions to the agent can't decrease the optimal outcome given $\mathcal{A}_0$).
 Combining the two gives

-which gives VP(w)1ααVA(w|A0).
-Given the nontrivality assumption VA(w|A0)>0, this means that this gives Alice a positive lower bound on the worst case outcome independent of the choice of technology A!
+which gives $V_P(w) \geq \frac{1-\alpha}{\alpha}V_A(w|\mathcal{A}_0).$ Given the nontrivality assumption $V_A(w|\mathcal{A}_0) > 0,$ this means that this gives Alice a positive lower bound on the worst case outcome independent of the choice of technology $\mathcal{A}!$

 Is there a sense in which linear contracts are "the best you can do?"
-Carroll shows that any contract w(y) can be improved to a linear contract, even if w(y) is pathological.
-The gist of the argument is as follows: consider the convex hull of the curve w(y) that lies above the value VA(w|A0).
-Consider the Q=(y,w(y)) point which minimizes EF[y]EF[w(y)].
-This is the worst case for Alice, the principal.
-Q will typically be where VA(w|A0) intersects the left side of the convex hull.
-Note that the line parametrizing the intersecting boundary of this convex hull is itself a contract w(y) which dominates w(y)!
-Repeating this process and considering some technical details gives you the optimality result.
+Carroll shows that any contract $w(y)$ can be improved to a linear contract, even if $w(y)$ is pathological.
+The gist of the argument is as follows: consider the convex hull of the curve $w(y)$ that lies above the value $V_A(w|\mathcal{A}_0).$ Consider the $Q = (y',w(y'))$ point which minimizes $\mathbb{E}_F[y] - \mathbb{E}_F[w(y)].$ This is the worst case for Alice, the principal. $Q$ will typically be where $V_A(w|\mathcal{A}_0)$ intersects the left side of the convex hull.
+Note that the line parametrizing the intersecting boundary of this convex hull is itself a contract $w'(y)$ which dominates $w(y)!$ Repeating this process and considering some technical details gives you the optimality result.

 cfg1